SREEGEETHES/construction-image/README.md

 This is my capstone project folder

-This are the image i get directly from the construction site
+This are the images i get directly from the construction site and simulated myself !!!